open/close all folders

 - Hey Arnold! obviously takes place in the 1990s, but the boarding house gives off a retro feel, as does the rest of the neighborhood.
 Justified in the fact it's a historical area, the boarding house is over 100 years old, and he lives with his grandparents.
 Most of the vehicles, such as police cars and city buses seem to be from the 1950s though.
 The show also uses a jazz soundtrack, kind of like Peanuts and a recurring character is a Frank Sinatra Expy.

 - Archer has fashions from the 60s, cars from the 70s, computers from the 80s, and cell phones from the 21st century.
 Lampshaded in the episode 'Lo Scandalo'.

 Archer: The what?!
 Wait, doesn't Italy use a king?

 Malory: What year do you think this is?!

 Archer: I... yeah, exactly.
 Good question.

-- The Amish (and other similar groups such as the mennonites) are a perfect example as different groups have different standards to what technology they'll accept.
+- The Amish (and other similar groups such as the Mennonites) are a perfect example as different groups have different standards to what technology they'll accept (typically, they'll accept technologies that help them do their work or are absolutely required by their limited interactions with the outside world, while avoiding things that would undermine their culture).
 It's possible to see a Mennonite farm with a modern tractor using GPS tracking for computerized crop planning, and no phone or TV in the house.